2017 Creative Challenge: Revealing My Process

 Inspired by the soaring wood storks above me this time of year, I have captured them in a graphite drawing and then translated it to a mixed media piece by layering imagery from an antique anatomy textbook, and adding glass vials with feather and thread on a map covered wood panel.
 Epoxy resin seals and completes the piece.

 A female cardinal was furiously pecking at our windows this month for fear that her reflection was a threat.
 I sat and drew her flipping about in my window for several days.
 I then saw her being fed sweetly by her mate.
-The mixed media piece incorporates an image transfer from an antique German anatomy textbook, a copy/transfer of my original drawing, light molding paste spread through a radial shaped stencil (look close for this detail), on a map covered wood panel.
+The mixed media piece incorporates an image transfer from an antique German anatomy textbook, a copy/transfer of my original drawing, light molding paste spread through a radial-shaped stencil (look close for this detail), on a map covered wood panel with an epoxy resin varnish.